Facilities and Grounds

 The recent modernization and expansion of our facilities has directly resulted from an increased school commitment and substantial capital campaigns.
-The School has built new facilities such as the David Brown Science Center (2000) the George Sage Gymnasium (2000), the McCulloch Center for the Arts (2005), the Adams Student Service facility (1998) and the Lower School in Hardy Hall (2008).
-Additionally significant renovations have been made in other facilities including the Karl P. Jones Gymnasium, attached Fitness Center and CJ's Dance Studio, Gardiner Hall (Dining Facility), Clark Hall, Peck Hall, Bill's House, Margot's House, Chapin Chapel, the Middle School in Hardy Hall, the Learning Services wing and Rooke Library in Owing Stone Hall, and the administration building, McVickar Hall which includes the Admissions, Development, and Head Master's office.
+The School has built new facilities such as the David Brown Science Center (2000) the George Sage Gymnasium (2000), the McCulloch Center for the Arts (2005) and the Adams Student Service facility (1998).
+Additionally, significant renovations/additions have been made in other facilities including the Karl P. Jones Gymnasium, attached Fitness Center and CJ's Dance Studio, Gardiner Hall (Dining Facility), Clark Hall, Peck Hall, Bill's House, Margot's House, Chapin Chapel, the Middle School in Hardy Hall, the Learning Services wing and Rooke Library in Owing Stone Hall, and the administration building, McVickar Hall which includes the Admissions, Development, and Head Master's office.
 In addition, the School owns several homes on or adjacent to the property that houses faculty members who not only teach, but support the Boarding Program.

 Our students are fortunate to have athletic facilities for nearly year round use.
 These include two gymnasiums (Sage and Jones) totaling 29,000 square feet, a state-of-the-art Fitness Center, a Dance Studio and 10 tennis courts that have outdoor lights.
 Bordered by woodlands, the School also has three athletic fields, an adventure ropes course and a playground.